Arborvitae/Geoshape/docs/create.rst

 **Add layers from another server**
 -----------------------------------
-You can add layers from other servers besides the GeoNode you're working with.
+You can add layers from other servers besides the Geoshape you're working with.
 These servers include web mapping servers (WMS) and tile servers.

 #.
 Click on the Add Layers button by "Layers"